chaosleaguewiki/chaosleaguewiki.github.io/CONTRIBUTING.md

 To use the file, simply copy it, rename it to the version you want to add and change the following values:

 - `weight` should be changed to the highest value not used yet.
 This means if the latest release in the changelog list uses weight 10, yours should be 11.
+Right now can you just set it to the minor version of the release (i.e. for `v0.30 Alpha` it would be `30`).
 - `title` and `v0.100 Alpha` in the page content should be changed to the current changelog version.
 - `January 1st, 2100` should be changed to the date on when the changelog has been published by DoodleChaos on Discord (which is usually followed by a stream of this version).
 The timezone for the date is CET/CEST.